js2264/VplotR/paper.md

 ## Plotting DNA accessibility footprint

-Observations from V-plots can be further investigated by plotting DNA accessibility footprints over these loci. `plotFootprint()` function can be leveraged to plot these footprint profiles (\autoref{footprint}).
+Observations from V-plots can be further investigated by plotting DNA accessibility footprints over these loci. `plotFootprint()` function can be leveraged to plot these footprint profiles (\autoref{fig:footprint}).

 ```r
 plotFootprint(